 Putting all these measly facts aside, the way they act towards each other doesn’t look sophisticated nor adorable.
 Instead, they come out as awkward.
 And I think we all know that there is absolutely no room for awkwardness in a relationship.

-On the other hand, is there at least a little hope for this couple?
-Maybe, though, I don’t think crossing your fingers may help these two in the slightest.
+Now you may be asking if there is at least a glimmer of hope for this couple?
+Maybe but I don’t think crossing your fingers may help these two in the slightest.
 Rather I would sit back, relax, and enjoy the show because where there is a clash of personalities, there is a spark of drama ready to ignite.

-I drop the newspaper infront of her.
-She glances at it before turning her head up to peer at me.
-She seems surprised and anxious, but then maybe I’m reading her wrong.
+I drop the newspaper in front of her, taking advantage of Professor Regan's method of teaching that includes switching out seats.
+Aaliyah glances at the printed publication I've set on her workspace before turning her head to peer up at me.
+She seems surprised and anxious, but there is a chance I'm reading her wrong.